Strongest Soviet invasion Army of WW2. What was it doing in western Ukraine in June of 1941 right before Hitler’s attack?

 Super Heavy Shock Army

-But even of the three heavy shock armies, the 9th one still stands out.
+But even out of the three heavy shock armies described above, the 9th one still stands out.

 The 9th Army was also unique in having a colonel-general as its commander.
 Thirty other Soviet armies had major-generals and lieutenant-generals as their commanders.